sharikavadavat/QuoteAndAuthor/README.md

 # Quote And Author

-This is completed as part of a challenge to test an application to store the quotes by author
+This is completed as part of a challenge to test an application to store the quotes by author and uses Selenium, Java, TestNG and Maven

 ## Installation